Humboldt, Saskatchewan: Health care

 Humboldt District Health Complex is home to the Humboldt Hospital and Community Health Services.
 Humboldt has two medical clinics and four pharmacies in addition to local dental, chiropractic, home care, optometry, physiotherapy as well as health and wellness services.

 Government

 Humboldt City Council

 The Humboldt City Council is the municipal governing body for the city.
 The council consists of the mayor and six councillors.
 The current council sits between 2020 and 2024.
 The last civic election was held on November 9, 2020.
 Historically, the mayor and councillors were elected to three-year terms; however, the terms have increased to four years.
 Michael Behiel was elected as Mayor in 2020, after serving as Councillor from 2016 to 2020.
 Rob Muench was elected for his first term as Mayor in the 2016 election, and had previously been on City Council for 10 years as Councilor.
 In 2020, he was elected as Councillor.

 Legislative Assembly of Saskatchewan

 The City of Humboldt is the largest centre in the provincial electoral district of Humboldt-Watrous.
-Donna Harpauer of the Saskatchewan Party is the current MLA for the riding.
+Racquel Hilbert of the Saskatchewan Party is the current MLA for the riding.